 Great Decisions Group

 Want to talk about foreign policy AND learn more about geopolitics?
 Join a GlobalAustin “Great Decisions” discussion group.
 Free participation in our Great Decisions discussion groups is one of the benefits of GlobalAustin membership (fee for reading materials, $35).
 Joining one of these groups is a great way to learn more about the critical issues facing America, and develop friendships with others also interested in world affairs.

 Each group meets eight times a year to discuss today’s most pressing international issues, using the topics and related materials developed by the National Foreign Policy Association.
 Groups meet for approximately two hours at various times and at homes or offices across the Austin area.
-Currently, due to the pandemic, each group will choose if they meet in-person or virtually.
+Due to the pandemic, each group will choose if they meet in-person or virtually.
 A presentation on the foreign policy topic of the month is also viewed.

 We are pleased to announce the topics for Great Decisions 2023: